 - require all colleagues to do mandatory diversity and inclusion training and our management team have done Modern Slavery training

 - require all colleagues involved in procurement and commercial activities to do CIPS Ethical Procurement and Supply training annually

 Our Freedom to Speak Up – Raising Concerns (Whistleblowing) policy applies to anyone who works, or has worked, for us and any organisation that provides NHSBSA services.
 This includes agency and temporary workers, students, and volunteers.

 The policy provides a platform to raise concerns for further investigation and offers support to anyone raising concerns.
 The policy promotes an open, honest, and supportive culture.

 Procurement and our supply chain

-Over the last year, we’ve taken steps to identify, prevent and mitigate modern slavery in our procurement and supply chains.
-We have adopted the Procurement Policy Note 05/19: ‘Tackling Modern Slavery in Government Supply Chains’ through updated policy, process and training and we are in the process of updating these measures in light of the new PPN relating to tackling Modern Slavery – Procurement Policy Note 02/23 – to ensure compliance.
+Over the last year, we have taken steps to identify, prevent and mitigate modern slavery in our procurement and supply chains.
+We have adopted the Procurement Policy Note 05 / 19: ‘Tackling Modern Slavery in Government Supply Chains’ through updated policy, process and training and we are in the process of updating these measures in light of the new PPN relating to tackling Modern Slavery – Procurement Policy Note 02/23 – to ensure compliance.

 We achieved the CIPS Corporate Ethics Mark on 17 February 2021, in recognition of: